nisha055/Sentiment-Analysis-using-Twitter-API/README.md

     - Then we use NLTK PorterStemmer to perform stemming  i.e removing different variations of words with the same meaning such as "loved", "love", etc

--For this part we have used the bag of words Model , it constructs a word presence feature set from all the words of an instance.
+- For this part we have used the bag of words Model , it constructs a word presence feature set from all the words of an instance.
 The steps involved in this are :
     - Collect Data
     - Design Vocabulary : list of all the words
     - Create Document Vectors : with values as 1 (present) and 0 (absent)